DevRel-Foundation/persona-library/docs/traits/awareness-status.md

 ## Pro Customer (pro)

-A pro-user who is aware of all the features and capabilities of your offerings.
+A pro-user who is aware of most of the features and capabilities of your offerings and are an expert user.
 They stay abreast of new releases.

 - newsletter
 - roadmap presentations